Rouble nears three-week high vs euro, stocks down

 The central bank's decision to cut its key rate to the pre-crisis level of 9.5% last week should also ease upside pressure on the rouble.

-The rouble strengthening dents incomes of exporters and Russia's budget but is beneficial for importers that can step up purchases of goods and services abroad.
-But Russian imports have waned drastically due to unprecedented western sanctions and disrupted logistics chains.
+The rouble strengthening dents incomes of exporters and Russia's budget but is beneficial for importers, making foreign goods and services cheaper.
+However, Russian imports have waned drastically due to unprecedented western sanctions and disrupted logistics chains.

+Sberbank CIB analyst Yuri Popov said higher foreign exchange sales by exporters in order to meet domestic tax obligations were supporting the rouble on Tuesday.
+Hard currency savings have also "started losing their appeal as Russian banks introduced fees for servicing accounts in currencies of 'unfriendly' countries," Popov added in a research note.

-The Moscow Exchange said on Tuesday it will suspend trading the Swiss Franc against the U.S. dollar and the rouble due to the latest sanctions which Switzerland has imposed on Russia from June 10.
+The Moscow Exchange said on Tuesday it would suspend trading the Swiss Franc against the U.S. dollar and the rouble due to the sanctions Switzerland has imposed on Russia from June 10.

 For Russian equities guide see RU/EQUITY